Monday marks eight years of lost memories for Melissa Baum.

 She should have just finished her first year out of high school, coming home for summer break perhaps.

-But none of those special moments happened, because Lindsey Baum disappeared when she was 10 years old.
-"Here we are seven years later, and no Lindsey," Melissa Baum told Dateline.
-"All these memories never got to happen."
+But those memories will not happen because Lindsey Baum disappeared when she was 10 years old.
+Melissa Baum told Dateline.
+“All these memories never got to happen," Melissa Baum told Dateline.

 June 26, 2009

 In early summer 2009, Melissa Baum and her two kids, Joshua and Lindsey, were living in the small Washington town of McCleary.
 The family was hoping to make a fresh start after Melissa divorced from the kids’ father and moved to the Pacific Northwest from Tennessee.

 “McCleary felt like a nice, quiet, safe town,” Melissa told Dateline.
 “The kids were making friends and doing well.
 Everything seemed to be smoothing over for us finally.”

 Lindsey, Melissa’s youngest child, was an “itty-bitty thing,” always buzzing around and talking a mile a minute.
 She was a momma’s girl who hated being out past dark.
 She’d scribble stories on napkins at restaurants, commenting to her mother how one day, the books in her overflowing shelf would be her own.

 The sun was blazing that fateful Friday as Lindsey spent the afternoon at a friend’s pool, swimming and gossiping about what middle school would be like in the fall.
 She had just finished the 5th grade.
 Her 11th birthday was fast approaching.